echtejosh/pdf-to-image/README.md

 ## Functions
-Functions ordered in use-case.
+These functions are ordered in use-case.
 From reading the file, to configurating the conversion, to processing the PDF to JPG or PNG.

 ### read(path)
 Set a PDF to be read and converted.
 Referenced as `path`: